mavryk-network/mavryk-protocol/docs/user/key-management.rst

    mavkit-client setup ledger to bake for my_ledger

-More details can be found on the `Tezos Ledger app
+More details can be found on the `Mavryk Ledger app
 <https://github.com/obsidiansystems/ledger-app-tezos>`_.

 .. _signer: